pideu-mh/pan1781-sn-gcja5-BLE/HOWTO.md

 Afterwards select "Create Application" to continue.

-A build configuration has to be created as explained in the README.
+Now a build configuration has to be created as explained in the README.

 # Adaptations

-## Device Tree

-The settings in the device tree file of the board "nrf52833dk_nrf52820" must be changed so that the configuration matches the actual design and the silkscreen on the PAN1781 EVB.

-For that the overlay file in *boards\nrf52833dk_nrf52820.overlay* is used which re-routes the I2C pins to the pins matching the PAN1781 EVB.

 ## Project Configuration

 ![image info](./images/project_configuration.png)

-A couple of options are enabled and configured in prj.conf (1) in addition to the one that are already set of the example.
+A couple of options are enabled and configured in prj.conf (1) in addition to the ones that are already set in the "hello world" example.

 ### Bluetooth